This post may contain affiliate links. Please read our full Disclosure Policy.

 • Lightly sand in between every coat of primer and paint.
 This will help your products adhere better in the long run.

 • Don’t skip any steps!
-Although sanding in between coats and priming can sometimes feel mandamus, these steps will save you time and money in the long run.
+Although sanding between coats and priming can sometimes feel mandamus, these steps will save you time and money in the long run.

 • Apply thin coats of paint as opposed to thick coats!
 This will give you a beautiful, durable finish to your furniture makeover.